matheothomas/rust-msg-encryption/README.md

 ```

 ## Credits
-The mathematic implementation of the RSA algorithm was highly inspired from [This repository](https://github.com/andrewkiluk/RSA-Library).
+The mathematic implementation of the RSA algorithm was highly inspired from [this repository](https://github.com/andrewkiluk/RSA-Library).